-Fall Semester: EDU 345/346 Advanced Methods in Primary Education/Middle and AYAEducatio Spring Semester: EDU 425/426/427/428/429/430 Student Teaching 256 125/126/127/126/125/156 Stadent readining Other Requirements: Submit the Application for Student Teaching Maintain a minimum cumulative 2.85 GPA (if GPA drops below 2.85, delay in graduation could occur) C- or higher in all courses required for major FBI/BCI background checks up-to-date.
-Request additional copy be sent to ODE.
-Successful completion of the edTPA with passing score of 37 or higher Completing the Initial Ohio License Application Form on the ODE website
+Year 4 - Fall Semes ster: EDU 345/346: Advanced Methods in Primary Education Advanced Methods in Middle and AYA Education Year 4 - Spring Ser nester: EDU 425/426/4 27/428/429/430 Student Teaching Field Experience Other Requireme nts: Pass all remain ing OAE tests during spring/summer of Year 3.
+All OAEs m teaching co ust be passed prior to Year 4 in order to register for student urses. · brogram with a minimum cumulative 2.85 GPA below 2.85, delay in graduation could occur) C- or higher in all courses required for major FBI/BCI backgı round checks up-to-date.
+Successful con npletion of the edTPA with passing score of 37 or higher Completing the Initial Ohio License Application Form on the ODE website

-Program Completer Employer Survey
+Program Completer Surveys